 Therefore, for this chapter of the course, the end connection details will be given in the examples and problems.

-The AISC manual tabulates the tension design strength of standard steel sections
+The AISC manual tabulates the tension design strength of standard steel sections (Tables 5-1 to 5-8)

 Include: wide flange shapes, angles, tee sections, and double angle sections.